open-telemetry/opentelemetry-specification/oteps/0006-sampling.md

  OpenTelemetry SDKTracer, and OpenTelemetry wire format exporter.
  * They may have their own recommendations for sampling rates, but don't run the binaries in production, only provide packaged binaries.
-So their sampling rate configs, and sampling strategies need to a finite "built in" set from OpenTelemetry's SDK.
+So their sampling rate configs, and sampling strategies need to be a finite "built in" set from OpenTelemetry's SDK.
- * They need to deal with upstream sampling decisions made by services calling them.
+ * They need to deal with upstream sampling decisions made by services that call them.

 **Solution:**
  * Allow different sampling strategies by default in OpenTelemetry SDK, all configurable easily via